romange/blog/content/post/gaia_mr.md

 It's currently implemented for a single machine but even with this restriction I've seen up-to 3-7 times reduction in cost and running time vs current alternatives.

-Please note that the single machine restriction put a hard limit on how much data we can process, nethertheless GAIA-MR shines with small-to-medium size workloads (upto few hundred gigabytes).
+Please note that the single machine restriction put a hard limit on how much data we can process, nethertheless GAIA-MR shines with small-to-medium size workloads (~1TB).
 This part gives an introduction about mapreduce in general.

 <!--more-->
 ## Background